Wertik/BlockRegenFlag/README.md

 **Features**

-- Includes an anti-obstruct mechanism (block won't regenerate when there's a player on the location -- configurable)
+- Includes an anti-obstruct mechanism (block won't regenerate when there's a player on the location)

 ```yaml
 obstruct-prevention: